ragmel/cocoma/doc/source/COCOMA/08_known_issues.rst

 .. figure:: MEM_NET-Problem.png
     :align: center

-* When running an Emulation containing an Event based distribution, then the list of jobs (seen by using the command 'ccmsh -j') may not be correct;
+* When running an Emulation containing an Event based distribution, then the list of jobs (seen by using the command 'ccmsh -j') may not be complete as some of the jobs have yet to be scheduled. ;